GameChanger92/novel-v11-factory/README.md

 # OPENAI_API_KEY="sk-..."
 # NEO4J_PASSWORD="V11..."

+### 4. Syncing Data to Neo4j
+To sync the data from `story_bible_v11.json` to the Neo4j database, run: python scripts/graph_sync_v11.py --project Pilot

 2. Running the Neo4j Database

 This project uses Neo4j as its knowledge graph database, which runs inside a Docker container.